arx-deidentifier/arx/readme.txt

 INTRODUCTION
 ************

 This project provides a generic Java framework for the efficient implementation of globally optimal full-domain anonymity algorithms.
 It implements several optimizations which require monotonic generalization hierarchies and monotonic metrics for information loss.
-It further provides an implementation of the ARX algorithm.
-ARX is a highly efficient algorithm that implements a novel strategy and fully exploits the implementation framework.
+It further provides an implementation of the Flash algorithm.
+Flash is a highly efficient algorithm that implements a novel strategy and fully exploits the implementation framework.
 It offers stable execution times.

 The framework currently distinguishes between four different types of attributes: